A Bunsen burner is a type of gas burner that produces a safe, smokeless, hot, non-luminous flame that can be used for various scientific experiments.

 ◉ Safety Flame : The smallest and least hot flame, easy to see in a well-lit room, and helps others remember that your burner is on.
 Reaches temperatures of approximately 300 degrees, not used to heat materials for experiment.

 Explanation : When the vent is closed, the air needed for the combustion reaction comes only from the area near the top of the burner, incomplete combustion, resulting in a bright yellow flame resembling a candle.

 ◉ Yellow flame : Produced when there is not enough air mixing with the gas, causing incomplete combustion.
 This flame is not commonly used in laboratory work as it can contaminate samples with soot.

 ◉ Medium blue flame : This particular flame on a burner can reach 500 degrees.
 Can be difficult to see in a bright room and is created when the air gap is partially open.

-◉ Roaring blue flame : (It's the only flame that makes noise) This is the hottest flame, it can reach temperatures of 1400 degrees, with the hottest part of the flame just at the tip of the white cone in the middle of the blue flame.
+◉ Roaring blue flame : (It's the only flame that makes noise) This is the hottest flame, it can reach temperatures of 1400 degrees, with the hottest part of the flame just at the tip of the white cone in the middle of the flame.

 Explanation : Increasing airflow to the burner produces more complete combustion and a hotter flame.
 The gas-air mixture is then ignited above the barrel.
 The result is a noisy, bluish-colored three-cone flame.
-This blue flame provides the highest possible burner temperature.
+This flame provides the highest possible burner temperature.